RoGellert/python_r_ds_de_projects/Billionaires/README.md

 The idea is to carry out exploratory data analysis and then try to build a regression model attempting to predict billionaire's wealth based on certain factors

+I assume the FinalWorth column represents worth in millions

 ### Major takeaways

 (Assuming the data from the dataset comes from a trustworthy source)